crater2150/awesome-audiowheel/README.md

 ## Usage

-Include audiowheel in your `awesomerc.lua` and use its methods for volume key
+Include audiowheel in your `rc.lua` and use its methods for volume key
 bindings:

 ```lua